Obarun/66/doc/execl-runas.md

 Runs a program as a given user *account*: it sets the process credentials (uid, primary gid and supplementary groups) to those of *account* and then executes *prog...*.

-It is the self-contained replacement for the privilege-dropping role previously filled by [s6-setuidgid](https://skarnet.org/software/s6/s6-setuidgid.html), with a simpler and more predictable contract — see [Differences with s6-setuidgid](#differences-with-s6-setuidgid).
+It is the self-contained privilege-dropping tool of the `66` suite, with a simple and predictable environment contract — see [Environment contract](#environment-contract).

 ## Interface